-- The project must be initiated or supported by a local or area meeting.
-The project need not be Quaker-led (and collaborative projects are encouraged) but there should be significant Quaker involvement. - Applications should be accompanied by a minute of support from the local or area meeting. - The project should be intended to build low-carbon sustainable communities or the new economy. - We are no longer accepting applications for projects to do work to the fabric of a building or for the installation of solar panels.
-If you are interested in making your building more efficient please apply to the Meeting Houses Fund by contacting Malgosia Barczyk at malgosb@quaker.org.uk or on 0207 663 1097.
+- The project need not be Quaker-led (and collaborative projects are encouraged) but there should be significant Quaker involvement. - Applications should be accompanied by a minute of support from the Quaker worshipping community, which has come out of a discernment process. - The project should be intended to build low-carbon sustainable communities or the new economy. - We are no longer accepting applications for projects to do work to the fabric of a building or for the installation of solar panels.
+If you are interested in making your building more efficient please apply to the Meeting Houses Fund by contacting Malgosia Barczyk at malgosb@quaker.org.uk or on 0207 663 1097. - We are only able to fund projects which are run in Scotland, Wales and England.